 What kind of student would this course suit?

 You will be well suited to this course if you are interested in the causes and mechanisms of human disease and you enjoy practical laboratory and project work.
-There are also project opportunities for those who prefer reading and exploring a specific subject in depth.
+There are project opportunities for those who prefer reading and exploring a specific subject in depth.

-We welcome applications from those of you applying also for medicine.
+We welcome applications from those of you also applying for medicine.

 How is this course taught and assessed?

-Each first- and second-year unit involves lectures, small-group tutorials or workshops, and laboratory practicals as well as independent study.
+Each first- and second-year unit involves lectures, small-group tutorials or workshops and laboratory practicals as well as independent study.
 There are chances for group work and opportunities to present a topic in detail.